-UMBERTO BOCCIONI (1882 – 1916) was an Italian artist, creating his painting and sculpture art as active member of Futurism.
-Boccioni was a very passionate and inspirational artist in the Futurist art movement; he was explaining and developing the Futurist ideas in debates with Parish Cubist artists very firmly.
+Umberto Boccioni (1882 – 1916) quotes by the artist on creating his painting and sculpture art as active member in Italian Futurism.
+Boccioni was a very passionate and inspirational artist in the Futurist art movement; he was explaining and developing the Futurist ideas in vivid art-debates with Parish Cubist artists very firmly.
 Moreover he was leading editor of the ‘Manifesto of Futurist Painters’, which was co-published by Carrà, Severini and Russolo.
-At the bottom some art links for more biography facts about Umberto Boccioni as famous painter in Italian Futurism (ed: Fons Heijnsbroek)

 - Get all the information you can about the Cubists, and about Georges Braque and Pablo Picasso (to Severini in Paris, fh).
 Go to Kahnweilers’ (gallery, fh).
 And if he’s got photos of recent works – produced after I have left -, buy one or two.
 Bring us (= the Futurists in Italy, fh) back all the information you can get.

-* Umberto Boccioni, source of his artist quotes on futurist painting art & sculpture: a letter to Gino Severini in Paris, Summer 1911; as quoted in “Futurism”, ed.
+* Umberto Boccioni, source of his artist quote on the Cubists in Paris: a letter to Gino Severini in Paris, Summer 1911; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-27 (painter sculptor in Italian Futurism and co-editor of the Futurist Manifesto; his famous futurist painting ‘City rises’; some links for more biography facts and images of Boccioni’s art at the bottom)
+27 (painter sculptor in Italian Futurism and co-editor of the Futurist Manifesto; famous for his futurist paintings like ‘City rises’; links for more biography facts and images of his art at the bottom)

 - … it is also true that without flashes of the absolute, which are granted to only a few, humanity would proceed in the dark, indeed it would not exist, because it would not acknowledge itself to itself!
 And as far as I know the flash as never preceded by explanations or preambles, and only a very small mind… could fail to understand that eternal aspirationabsolute and that the work is the relative, that to create is already to circumscribe; that to comment is to circumscribe the circumscribed, is to subdivide the divided; is to reduce to minimum terms, is to annihilate.

-* Umberto Boccioni, source of his artist quotes on futurist painting art & sculpture: his lecture ‘La Pittura Futurista’, at the Associazione Artistica Internationale, Rome May 1911; as quoted in “Futurism”, ed.
+* Boccioni, his artist statement on the ‘flash of the Absolute’: his lecture ‘La Pittura Futurista’, at the Associazione Artistica Internationale, Rome May 1911; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-55 (painter sculptor in Italian Futurism and co-editor of the Futurist Manifesto; his famous futurist painting ‘City rises’; some links for more biography facts and images of Boccioni’s art at the bottom)
+55

 - A time will come when the picture will no longer be enough.
 Its immobility will become an archaism with the vertiginous movement of human life.
 The eye of man will perceive colours as feelings within itself.
 Multiplied colours will not need form to be understood and paintings will be swirling musical compositions of great coloured gases, which, on the scene of a free horizon, will move and electrify the complex soul of a crowd that we cannot yet conceive of.